TerteryanTatev/flask-product-marketplace/README.md

 python app.py
 ```

-Then open your browser and visit:
+Open your browser and visit:

 ```
 http://127.0.0.1:5000